Frequently Asked Questions

 You should begin your data search by first defining a small region of interest.
 You can expand this later as needed.
 You can enter a start and stop date to further limit your search.
 Next in the Data Sets tab scroll down and select Sentinel | Sentinel 2.

 Click on the Results tab to display data that meets your search criteria.
 You can click on the Footprint icon to show the scene coverage.
 To the right of this is a Browse icon.
 This will display the image to help you decide if the scene meets your needs.
 Users are encouraged to only download one or two images initially.
 Once you gain experience working with these data you can come back and get more.

-Most Sentinel 2 data can be opened using ENVI software version 5.3 and later.
-ENVI opens the data as 3 separate files based on the spatial resolution; 10m, 20m, and 60m.
+ENVI version 5.4 opens Sentinel-2 data as 3 separate files based on their spatial resolution; 10m, 20m, and 60m.
 After opening the data and exploring it, you should save one or more of these datasets in the standard ENVI format to make data access quicker in the future.
 The YCEO Lab currently supports ENVI 5.4.1 and can be used to open all Sentinel 2 data.

 S2A_OPER_PRD_MSIL1C_PDMC_20160613T000058_R084_V20160612T181447_20160612T181447.SAFE.
 You should rename this to something like: June10

 In December 2016 the ESA revised their naming conventions and data packaging structures.
 This impacts how we can access these data.
 On the USGS Earth Explorer site data in the original format can be identified by the ENITY ID beginning with “S2A_OPER” and were acquired until 5 December 2016.
 These data can be opened in ENVI 5.3.x.